Chakriya-Sroy/StaffManagement/README.md

 ```

 Run the backend server:
+ - The backend server will automatically use port 8080,it can be access by http://localhost:8080
 ```bash
 npm start
 ```

 Run the frontend server:
+-Access the application in your browser at http://localhost:3000

 ```bash
 npm run dev
 ```

 Testing

-- To run tests for the frontend and backend, use the following commands:
-Run the backend Test case
+- Run the backend Test case
 ```bash
 npm test
 ```

-Access the application in your browser at http://localhost:3000